chevah/chevah-keycert/README.rst

 * Generate RSA/DSA keys.
 * Convert OpenSSH, SSH.com, Putty, LSH.
 * Read SSH public keys from X.509 PEM Certificate
-* Read SSH public keys from PKCS#1 public key PEM
+* Read SSH public and private keys from PKCS#1 PEM
 * Populate an argparser subparser with command line options.

 The SSH key handling was forked from Twisted code, but project no longer